pencilblue/pencilblue-cli/README.md

 ```
 pbctrl start <optional method>
 ```
 Optional methods are nodemon, node, and forever.
+When no option is provided the ```node``` option will be used
 ### Get pencilblue-cli version
 ```
 pbctrl version